chengfengfengwang/reading-assistant/README.md

 # reading-assistant
 A Chrome Extension Enhance web reading and learning experience using AI

+## how to use
+1. download and unzip chrome.zip from this project's releases
+2. open chrome browser and load the unziped folder
+3. write your own openAI key in extension

 ## development
 1. git clone
 2. npm install